corwin365/Phase-Shift-ST/README.md

 The data/ directory includes the AIRS granules used as tests - these were produced by Lars Hoffman as described in Hoffman and Alexander (JGR, 2009).
-Imagery and shapefile data are from https://www.naturalearthdata.com/ and NASA, and topography data are from the US Geological Survey.
+Imagery and shapefile data are from https://www.naturalearthdata.com/ and NASA.